adamhinkle1/Sesh-Map/README.md

 Check out a live deployment with heroku: https://mysterious-sands-91906.herokuapp.com/

 ## Our code:
 Our code is completely open source and free for anyone to use or modify.
-If you wish to develop on this codebase: